Are you a fan of Bungou Stray Dogs? Or, are you someone in Ginza looking for a unique bar to visit?

 - No credit card accepted.
 Only cash.

-- If you want to take pictures of the bar, go early.
+- If you want to take pictures of the bar, come early.
 It gets crowded at around 6 pm.

 - If you are interested in the history of the bar, ask for the pamphlet.
 They have an English version.

-Finally, I asked the bar staff for the names of the drinks portrayed in the anime but they didn’t know.
+Finally, I asked the bar staff for the names of the drinks portrayed in the anime, but, unfortunately, they didn’t know.

-One more thing.
-Included in the cover charge, you’ll get a free match box.
-Yes, those are same that Dazai was holding at the end of season 2.
+One more thing: Included in the cover charge, you’ll get a free match box.
+Yes, those are the same matchboxes that Dazai was holding at the end of season 2.

-Whether or not you’re a Bungo Stray Dogs fan, you’ll enjoy drinking at this place.
-The bar has a lot of history and has been open since 1928!!
+Whether or not you’re a Bungou Stray Dogs fan, you’ll enjoy drinking at this place.
+This is a bar with a lot of history and cultural significance that has been open since 1928!!

-The best part of the bar is that you’ll be able to sit in the same place as great Japanese artists and writers.
-At the same time, you’ll be visiting one of the anime pilgrimage’s spots of Bungo Stray Dogs.
-You’ll be killing two birds with one stone.
+The best part of the bar is that you’ll be able to sit in the same place as the great Japanese artists and writers.
+And at the same time, you’ll be visiting one of the anime pilgrimage’s spots of Bungou Stray Dogs.
+You’ll be killing two birds with one stone!

 Address: 5-chōme-5-１１ Ginza, Chūō-ku, Tōkyō-to 104-0061

 Tuesday – Saturday (even on National Holidays)